-As part of our supplier assessment and onboarding for strategic and tactical sourcing engagements, those defined in our Global Procurement Policy as medium to high value and risk, we issue a 'Supplier Assessment Questionnaire' (SAQ), which gathers information on a supplier's response and policies against different criteria, which includes, but is not limited to, whether the supplier has a modern slavery policy or has taken steps in relation to eradicating modern slavery, whether the supplier operates in a higher risk jurisdiction or whether the supplier operates in a higher-risk industry sector.
-This helps us to ensure that we are working with suppliers who are aligned to our policies and practices regarding ethical and sustainable procurement.
+As part of our supplier assessment and onboarding for strategic and tactical sourcing engagements, those defined in our Global Procurement Policy as medium to high value and risk, we issue a 'Supplier Assessment Questionnaire' (SAQ), which gathers information on a supplier's response and policies against different criteria.
+The criteria include, but are not limited to, whether the supplier has a modern slavery policy or has taken steps in relation to eradicating modern slavery, whether the supplier operates in a higher-risk jurisdiction or whether the supplier operates in a higher-risk industry sector.

+This helps us ensure that we are working with suppliers who are aligned to our policies and practices regarding ethical and sustainable procurement.
 Based on the findings, we may perform additional due diligence prior to onboarding potential suppliers.
-We have recently automated our questionnaires to support onboarding, with a view to a test and pilot programme with a few key suppliers in FY23 prior to a wider launch.
+We have recently automated our questionnaires to support onboarding.
+We piloted this with a number of suppliers in FY23 and will launch this more widely in FY24.
+Please refer to our Supplier Management website for more details.